williamvwang/Tempt/DOCS.md

 >`@csgo untempt`

-*William Wang is no longer tempted to play CSGO.*
+*William Wang is no longer tempted for CSGO.*

 --------------------------------------------------
 <a name="who"/>

 ## @{gameName} who

-This gives a list of the players in the current thread who are currently tempted to play __{gameName}__.
+This gives a list of the players in the current thread who are currently tempted for __{gameName}__.

 __Usage__